RefPerSys/RefPerSys/README.md

 We considered previously to use the garbage collector from [Ravenbrook MPS](https://github.com/Ravenbrook/mps).

-**Don't expect RefPerSys to be a mature project.** It is not in Feb 2024.
+**Don't expect RefPerSys to be a mature project.** It is not in June 2024.

 Some draft design ideas are written in the [RefPerSys design draft](http://starynkevitch.net/Basile/refpersys-design.pdf) which is